Key information you need to know about becoming a CASA volunteer advocate.

 Many volunteers track their mileage and other expenses (phone calls, postage) and use it as a tax write-off at year end.
 As a nonprofit organization, CASA is not in a position to reimburse expenses.

 Yes!
 Being a CASA advocate is not possible for everyone.
-We rely on donations (link to donate page), corporate underwriting (link to page), attendance at fundraisers (link to page) and purchases of holiday cards (link to page) to help make our programs possible.
+We rely on donations, corporate underwriting, attendance at fundraisers — like our CASA Cares Gala — and purchases of greeting cards to help make our programs possible.
 We also need office and special event volunteers and are always looking for help spreading the word about the great work CASA does for New Hampshire’s children!
 Follow us on social media and share our posts or email us if you would be willing to send postcards or distribute literature in your community!

 Subscribe to our mailing list for potential future volunteers